The-Politico/interactive-news-developer-guide/ads.md

 # ADS

-Ads, we need em.
-We got em.
+You need em, we got em.

 ---